Skip to main content

 How is resin content in prepreg and laminates measured?

-Resin content is the ratio of the resin used in the prepreg to the overall weight of the prepreg.
-The method to test the resin content in the prepreg is as follows:
+Resin content is calculated as the percentage of resin used in the prepreg to the overall weight of the prepreg.

 1. Take a prepreg sample/specimen and measure the initial weight.